gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 ### Xtensa

-The Xtensa architecture is only predominant in the ESP32 range of MCUs, so we'll cover that below.
+The Xtensa architecture is only predominant in the ESP32 range of MCUs, so we'll cover that below in the [ESP32 (Espressif Systems) section](#esp32-espressif-systems).

 ## Rust MCU Family Support